machinehead/cdk-webapp-skeleton/DOC.md

 - Run tests
   - `poetry run pytest`
-- Publish
+- Bump version
-  - `poetry publish --build`
+  - `cz bump`
--
+  - WARNING: this auto-commits the new version (but doesn't push) -